parampopat/machinelearning_lecture/README.md

 The scripts taught by me as a part of Machine and Deep Learning lecture series at Nirma University, Ahmedabad

 # Curriculum
-1) Statistics
+1) Basics of ML and python
-2) Machine Learning 1(Regression and CLassification)
+2) Machine Learning 1(Supervised and Unsupervised Learning)
-3) Machine Learning 2(SVR, genetic algorithms and ANN)
 4) Deep Learning 1(ANN and CNN intuition)
 5) Deep Learning 2(CNN hands on)
 6) Deep Learning 3(RNN)